 - Check Insurance Options

-Format your copy
+Format Your copy

 There is no clear conclusion on whether short copy works best or the longer one.
 It’s very contextual.
-But one thing that’s definitive is that formating your copy for easy reading will increase engagement.
+But one thing that’s definitive is that formatting your copy for easy reading will increase engagement.
 It’s good for the lazyweb that’s skimming through emails.

 Few tips for formatting